heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 My research addresses the multifaceted impacts of AI systems on people and society.
 I use a diverse set of methodologies ---including both qualitative and quantitative methods--- to study the societal impacts of AI.

 ### 👉 News
-- August 2021 - Presented a poster titled "Computational Communication Science through Keywords" at [PaCSS 2021](https://cssh.northeastern.edu/nulab/pacss/2021-posters/)
+- August 2021 - I presented a poster titled "Computational Communication Science through Keywords" at [PaCSS 2021](https://cssh.northeastern.edu/nulab/pacss/2021-posters/)
-- August 2021 - Presented a full paper "Intimacy and Connections: Celebrity Culture in Indian and South Korean Television Shows" with co-author [Madhavi Reddi](https://www.madhavireddi.com/) at AEJMC 2021
+- August 2021 - I presented a full paper titled "Intimacy and Connections: Celebrity Culture in Indian and South Korean Television Shows" with my co-author [Madhavi Reddi](https://www.madhavireddi.com/) at [AEJMC 2021](https://aejmc.org/events/virtual21/)
-- May 2021 - Presented a full paper "TikTok: Motivations and Privacy Concerns" at ICA 2021
+- May 2021 - I presented a full paper titled "TikTok: Motivations and Privacy Concerns" at [ICA 2021](https://www.icahdq.org/page/ICA2021)
 - August 2020 - I started working for [Dr. Shannon McGregor](http://www.shannoncmcgregor.com/) as her GRA on a couple of projects that handle news and social media data
+- May 2020 - I presented an extended abstract titled "“When a robot journalist is a specialist, is it more credible?” at [ICA 2020](https://www.icahdq.org/page/2020CFP)
 - May 2020 - I started working for [Dr. Allison Lazard](https://www.allisonlazard.com/) on a grant-funded project studying the impacts of waterpipe marketing on young adults
 - Aug 2019 - I moved to Chapel Hill, NC!
 Started my first year of Ph.D. under the supervision of [Dr. Daniel Riffe](https://scholar.google.com/citations?user=YBwIDHMAAAAJ).